 View also: Play Spotify Songs on Google Home

 This should be the easiest and most straightforward way to stream Audible books to play on Google Home.
-You got two options to pair your iOS/Android to Google Home for playing Audible audiobooks, including by voice command or Google Home app.
+You have two options to pair your iOS/Android to Google Home for playing Audible audiobooks, including by voice command or Google Home app.

 Turn on your Google Home.
 Say "OK, Google, Bluetooth pairing".
 Then the smart speaker will automatically search the nearby Bluetooth devices.
 And you can choose the right one you want to connect to Google Home.
 Please make sure the Bluetooth is activated on our iPhone or Android phone in advance.

 Open Google Home App on your Android or iPhone and tap on the device icon on the right top corner of the app.
-Then press the three-dot menu on Google Home to get into Settings menu.
+Then press the three-dot menu on Google Home to get into the Settings menu.
 Scroll to the bottom to find and tap the 'Paired Bluetooth Devices' > 'Enable Pairing Mode'.
 Now open the Bluetooth on your phone to connect to Google Home speaker.

 Once the Bluetooth is paired, you can go ahead to play Audible audiobooks through Google Home by mirroring the audio from your phone.